 - CanDo offers a forum for professional and social networking to help avoid a sense of isolation as a result of having a disability (i.e. we are not alone), giving people more confidence.

 - it also educates and raises awareness to lift taboos, stigmas or myths about disability and making people more comfortable to talk about it.

 Nick said: “This creates an environment where people can be more comfortable about being themselves as work, feel supported if they need something and ultimately will help disabled employees perform to their best ability.”

-Cultural Fusion recognises the benefits that a diverse workforce can bring and aims for this to be reflected at all levels within Network Rail.
+Cultural Fusion is our Black, Asian and minority ethnic (BAME) employee network.
+It recognises the benefits that a diverse workforce can bring and aims for this to be reflected at all levels within Network Rail.

 Inspire supports women in all business areas of Network Rail to fulfill their potential.
-In June, International Women in Engineering Day highlighted the contribution of female engineers.
+Each June, International Women in Engineering Day highlights the contribution of female engineers.

-Last year’s theme was raising the bar, encouraging organisations to run their own events.
-Network Rail employees took part in talks in Birmingham and Milton Keynes focused on different levels of engineering experience, from junior to senior employees.
+Network Rail employees take part in talks in across Britain focused on different levels of engineering experience, from junior to senior employees.